oasis-tcs/openc2-jadn/jadn-v2.0.md

 # 8 Conformance

 Conformance targets:
-This document defines two conformance levels for JADN implementations: Core and Extensions.
+This document defines two conformance levels for JADN implementations: Core and Shortcuts.

 This document defines several data formats.
 Conformance claims are made with respect to a specified data format, and conforming implementations must support at least one data format.